Manvithtech07/Bangalore-House-Price-Predictor/README.md

 # Bangalore House Price Prediction

-A machine learning project to predict house prices in Bangalore using data-driven insights and a deployment-ready web application.
+A machine learning project to predict Real Estate prices in Bangalore using data-driven insights and a deployment-ready web application.

 **[Live Demo Link](https://bangalore-house-price-predictor-jpmz.onrender.com/)**